Building your own single transistor controller.

 Assembling the resistor board

 The resistance on the board of this controller is so low that you can actually do without a conventional resistor board.
 On my controller, I used a Parma 25 or 35 Ohm H.O. plus resistor instead.
 There are two main advantages to this set up.
-Firstly, it’s easier and cheaper than building a resistor board; secondly, the controller will have virtually no steps.
+Firstly, its easier and cheaper than building a resistor board; secondly, the controller will have virtually no steps.

 If you still want to use a conventional board, check the continuity with a meter once you have finished all the joints.
 The total resistance from one end of the board to the other should be roughly equal to the sum of the individual resistors present in the chain.
 There may be some slight variation because of the manufacturing tolerances in the individual resistors.
 If you have used a conventional board, it should look similar to the picture below.